gkjohnson/js-framerate-optimizer/README.md

 Getter and setter for enabling or disabling the optimizer.
 Elapsed time is reset on reenable.

-#### addTweak(tweak, priority = 0)
+#### addOptimization(optimization, priority = 0)

-Takes an instance of a `Tweak` (described below) and a priority by which to call the tweak.
-Tweaks are optimized iteratively until each priority level has been completely optimized then it will move to the next one.
+Takes an instance of a `Optimization` (described below) and a priority by which to call the optimization.
+Optimizations are optimized iteratively until each priority level has been completely optimized then it will move to the next one.
 When improving quality the lowest priority level is started with to improve quality.
 The highest is started with when improving performance.

-Expensive but unnecessary work should be tweaked at a high priority level.
-Critical functionality should be tweaked at a low priority level.
+Expensive but unnecessary work should be optimized at a high priority level.
+Critical functionality should be optimized at a low priority level.

 #### begin() & end()

 `begin` an `end` are used to encapsulate the code block to be optimized.
-Any tweaks being used should affect the performance of the code within that code block.
+Any optimizations being used should affect the performance of the code within that code block.

 ```js
 optimizer.begin();